jaljo/articles/trello-history/trello-history.md

 let you expose any local server to the internet, which was handy for testing purpose.
 So all we had to do was to create a new project from the [power up skeleton project](https://glitch.com/edit/#!/trello-power-up-skeleton) gracefully proposed by Trello and remix it to create our own service.
+This skeleton is hosted on (Glitch)[https://glitch.com/] which provides a friendly ecosystem to collaborate on code and offers instant hosting with automated deployment.

 Here is file structure of the project:
 ```